Entries linking to dumb-show

 Applied to silent contrivances, hence dumb-waiter.
 Dumb ox "stupid man" is by 1756; dumb-bunny "stupid person" is college slang from 1922; dumb blonde "woman seen as incapable of comprehending anything complicated" is by 1936.

-c.
-1300, "act of exhibiting to view," from show (v.).
-Sense of "appearance put on with intention to deceive" is recorded from 1520s.
-Meaning "display, spectacle" is first recorded 1560s; that of "ostentatious display" is from 1713 (showy is from 1712).
-Sense of "entertainment program on radio or TV" is first recorded 1932.
-Meaning "third place in a horse race" is from 1925, American English (see the verb).
+The sense of "appearance put on with intention to deceive" is recorded from 1520s.
+That of "ostentatious display" is from 1713 (showy is from 1712).
+The meaning "third place in a horse race" is from 1925, American English (see the verb).
+In military slang, "battle," by 1892 (Kipling).

-Show of hands is attested from 1789; Phrase for show "for appearance's sake" is from c.
+Show of hands "raising of hands as an indication of the sense of a meeting, etc." is attested from 1789; Phrase for show "for appearance's sake" is from c.
 1700.
-Show business is attested from 1850; shortened form show biz used in Billboard magazine from 1942.
-Actor's creed the show must go on is attested from 1890.
-Show-stopper is from 1926; show trial is attested by 1937.
+Show business is attested from 1850; the short form show biz turns up in Billboard magazine by 1942.
+The actor's creed the show must go on (scil. despite difficulties or calamities) is attested from 1890.
+Show-stopper "act that wins so much applause as to pause the show" is by 1926; show trial for one likely prejudiced and pre-judged, but done nonetheless with great publicity, is attested by 1937.